FolkerKinzel/MimeTypes/README.md

 [Project Reference and Release Notes](https://github.com/FolkerKinzel/MimeTypes/releases/tag/v2.0.0-beta.1)

 The library contains:
-- `readonly struct MimeType`: Represents a MIME type ("Internet Media Type") according to RFC 2045, RFC 2046 and RFC 2184.
-The struct can be created from a file type extension or parsed from an Internet Media Type string or `ReadOnlyMemory<Char>`.
+- `MimeType` struct: Represents a MIME type ("Internet Media Type") according to RFC 2045, RFC 2046 and RFC 2184.
+The struct can be created from a file type extension or parsed from an Internet Media Type string or ReadOnlyMemory&lt;Char&gt;.
-- The `MimeType` struct is able
+- The `MimeType` struct allows
   - to retrieve an appropriate file type extension for its content automatically,
   - to serialize its content as an Internet Media Type string according to the standards,
   - to compare its content with other Internet Media Types for equality.
-- The class `MimeTypeBuilder` offers a fluent API to build `MimeType` instances from scratch.
+- The class `MimeTypeBuilder` offers a fluent API to build MimeType instances from scratch.
-- The `FormattingOptions` enum allows a featured string serialization of `MimeType` instances.
+- The `FormattingOptions` enum allows a featured string serialization of MimeType instances.

 The library is designed to support performance and small heap allocation.
 To have a a detailed explanation where the data for the file type extension parser comes from and how it is compiled, have a look at [MimeResourceCompiler](https://github.com/FolkerKinzel/MimeTypes/blob/master/src/MimeResourceCompiler/Program.cs) that is part of this repository.